somatonic/DataTable/README.txt

 Superuser will see all pages and system templates.
 Users only those with view|edit access and pages in trash.

 This Module is still very simple and only in "lazy" developement and testing and this is the first official release mainly to get it out for others to see and use.
 It also could provide as an example/kickstart for someone.
 Everyone is encouraged to help and contribute to further improve or add features.
-The module is hosted on my github:
+The module is hosted on my github account: https://github.com/somatonic/DataTable

 The plugin used in this module is the exellect jQuery Plugin DataTable 1.8.2 - http://datatables.net/ I've chosen it, because I used in in some other web projects and was really happy about it's power and ease to setup.
 It supports jQuery UI styling, which makes the deal perfect for a ProcessWire module.